 You may come as many times as you feel necessary, depending on your level of comfort.

 We also offer 2nd-opinion consultation for peace-of-mind.

 Yes, we have sample general before and after galleries for many procedures.
 For a much larger and more specific selection of images, we have books of many before and after photos.
-Your plastic surgeon also has a personal collection of their own before and after photos that they can review with you.
+Your surgeon also has a personal collection of their own before and after photos that they can review with you.

 The sedative (sleepy) effects of general anesthetic or intravenous sedation may persist for several hours.

 Depending on the surgery, you may be required to bring crutches or a cane to assist you.
 The staff will be sure to review your needs and inform you well in advance if anything is required.

 Please be sure to leave all personal items and valuables at home.